 Whether you’re dipping your toes into Barton Springs Pool, jamming out at a Blues on the Green concert, or cycling around Lady Bird Lake, Zilker Park will keep you busy every second of the summer.
-There’s another adventure to add to this year’s list of things to do around this beloved park: Woodland Faerie Trail at Zilker Botanical Garden.
+There’s another adventure to add to this year’s list of things to do around our beloved park: Woodland Faerie Trail at Zilker Botanical Garden.

 Have You Been to Zilker Botanical Garden?